Street family: Sir Kenneth Whistler Street's generation

 Jessie Mary Grey, Lady Street (née Lillingston; 1889–1970) was an Australian diplomat, suffragette, and a campaigner for Indigenous Australian rights, referred to as "Red Jessie" by the media.
-She was the first Vice President of the United Nations Commission on the Status of Women.
-She was born in India to Mabel Harriet Ogilvie, who was born in the Northern Rivers region of New South Wales, Australia, and who died in the Northern Rivers region of New South Wales, Australia, and who was the daughter of Australian politician Edward David Stuart Ogilvie and Theodosia de Burgh, and Charles Alfred Gordon Lillingston, JP, who was born in Southwold, England, and who was educated at the French National School of Forestry in France, and who served in the Forestry Department of the Imperial Civil Service in India for 14 years, and who died in the County of Ross, Scotland.
+She was born in India to Mabel Harriet Ogilvie, who was born in the Northern Rivers region of New South Wales, Australia, and who died in the Northern Rivers region of New South Wales, Australia, and who was the daughter of Australian politician Edward David Stuart Ogilvie and Theodosia de Burgh, and Charles Alfred Gordon Lillingston, JP, who was born in Southwold, England, and who was educated at the French National School of Forestry, and who served in the Forestry Department of the Imperial Civil Service in India for 14 years, and who died in the County of Ross, Scotland.
+As Australia's delegate to the founding of the United Nations in 1945, she served as Australia's first delegate to the United Nations, and she served as the first Vice President of the United Nations Commission on the Status of Women.
+She played a central role in ensuring that sex was included as a non-discrimination clause in the United Nations Charter.
 She was an extensive campaigner for human rights, from the women's suffrage struggle in England to the removal of Australia's constitutional discrimination against Aboriginal people in 1967.
-Jessie was Australia's only female delegate to the founding of the United Nations in 1945, where she became the first Vice President of the United Nations Commission on the Status of Women, and she played a central role in ensuring that sex was included as a non-discrimination clause in the United Nations Charter.
 She is the namesake of the Jessie Street Centre, the Jessie Street Trust, the Jessie Street National Women's Library, and the Jessie Street Gardens.

 Brigadier Geoffrey Austin Street, (1894–1940) was an Australian politician.
 He was a cousin of Sir Kenneth's, and he served as Australia's Minister for Defence in the First Menzies Government during the Second World War.
 He was awarded a Military Cross for his courage in serving in the First Australian Imperial Force during the Gallipoli campaign, where he was wounded before returning to service in France during the First World War.
 At the request of his friend Robert Menzies, he stood for and won the seat of Corangamite in 1934.
 He became the Minister for Defence in November 1938, and he played a major role in the expansion of the military and munitions prior to the outbreak of the Second World War, and he pushed the National Registration Act (1939) through parliament despite strong opposition.
 He was killed in the 1940 Canberra air disaster, along with two other federal cabinet ministers and the head of the army.
 His son Anthony Austin Street succeeded him in his seat of Corangamite.